springwolf/springwolf.github.io/docs/configuration/documenting-consumers.md

 ### `@KafkaAsyncOperationBinding`

-Associate this operation with kafka, see [operation-binding] for details.
+Associate this operation with Kafka, see [operation-binding] for details.

 ```java
 @KafkaAsyncOperationBinding(